borzunov/plusplus/README.md

 Why?
 ----

-This module is made for fun, as a demonstration for Python flexibility.
+This module is made for fun, as a demonstration of Python flexibility.
-I agree that the outcome of allowing increments in real Python projects may vary, since this creates opportunities to write less readable code.
+I agree that enabling increments in real projects may be risky: the code may become less readable, confuse new developers, and behave differently in new environments without this module.

 However, there are a few situations where increments make code simpler and more readable.
-To demonstrate them, I refrain from making up toy code examples (it would be hard to say how realistic they are) but listing a number of real code snippets from the Python standard library [here](docs/stdlib_examples.md).
+To demonstrate them, I list a number of real code snippets from the Python standard library [here](docs/stdlib_examples.md) (instead of making up toy examples that may be unrealistic).

 Also, having the increment expressions seems consistent with [PEP 572 "Assignment Expressions"](https://www.python.org/dev/peps/pep-0572/#the-importance-of-real-code)